Table of Contents

 Q. How do I increase storage on my laptop?

-Ans: You can choose any option from below list and you will get extra storage.
+Ans: You can choose any option from the below list and you will get extra storage.

-1: Replace a hard drive or Solid State Drive with larger capacity
+1: Replace a hard drive or Solid State Drive with a larger capacity

 2: Choose an external drive, you can use SSD or HDD as external storage as well